-MarinArena is an American poet based in southern California.
+is an American writer based in southern California.
 Born in Florida, she holds dearly to her east coast and southern roots.
-Combined with what could be considered a midwest kind of authenticity and an independent spirit of the west, MarinArena reads all-American— and yet, there is, additionally, a great international identity and appeal to her poetry.
+Combined with what could be considered a midwest kind of authenticity and an independent spirit of the west, MarinArena reads all-American— and yet, there is, a great international identity and appeal in her works.

 Many gravitate and relate to MarinArena poetry- including those who just can’t stand poetry, scholarly literary types, impressionable teenage girls, spry and wise seniors, everyday soccer moms, bourgeoisie babes, fabulous urbanites, unpretentious farmers, and so on.